Skip to content

 Step 1: Set up your development environment

-Start by creating a new plugin using the Vanilla TypeScript template:
+Start by creating a new plugin using the Vanilla TypeScript template.
+Download it as a ZIP file or clone the repository in your computer.

 Terminal window